1985 Michigan Wolverines football team: Wisconsin

-Michigan State
+at Michigan State

 On October 12, 1985, Michigan defeated Michigan State, 31–0, in front of a crowd of 78,235 at Spartan Stadium in East Lansing, Michigan.
 The victory was regarded at the time as revenge for the Spartans' 19–7 upset of the Wolverines in 1984.
 Michigan struck early after Michigan State quarterback Bobby McAllister fumbled the snap on the second play of the game, Andy Moeller recovered the ball on the Spartans' 16-yard line, and Jim Harbaugh threw a touchdown pass to tight end Eric Kattus.
 Less than two minutes after Michigan's first score, Dieter Heren blocked a Greg Montgomery punt, and Ed Hood recovered the ball in the end zone for Michigan's second touchdown.
 Harbaugh completed 13 of 23 passes, threw two touchdown passes to Kattus and gave up three interceptions.
 Jamie Morris rushed for 84 yards on 19 carries.
 Mike Gillette also kicked a field goal.
 On defense, Michigan held Lorenzo White (who set a Big Ten record with 2,066 yards in 1985) to a season-low 47 yards on 18 carries.
 The Wolverines' defense also sacked Bobby McAllister three times, intercepted him once, and held him to 83 passing yards.